-Other Non-Current Assets are assets, obtained by the company through the bailiff execution and enforcement procedure for non-performing customers which were part of these procedures.
+Other Non-Current Assets are assets, foreclosed by the company through the bailiff execution and enforcement procedure for non-performing customers which were part of these procedures.

-The company expects to dispose/sell of the assets in the foreseeable future.
-As of 31 December 2021, non-current assets recognized based on the bailiff enforcement procedure were ALL 32,761 thousand.
-In addition, the company has recognized a provision in the amount of ALL 23,224 thousand.
+The company expects to dispose or sell off the assets in the foreseeable future.
+As of 31 December 2022, foreclosed assets are recognized initially based on the bailiff enforcement procedure amount of ALL 32,761 thousand and are classified by the company as other inventories.
+The company has recognized a provision in the amount of ALL 23,224 thousand to reflect the lower of their cost and net realizable value.